SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Style_guide.md

    ![Navigation via sidebar](~/user-guide/images/LCA_Style_Guide_Navigation_Pages.png)

-1. Menubar : use this for navigation within a page, this can open up hidden page.
+1. Headerbar : use this for navigation within a page, this can open up hidden page.
 In this case it make sense to change the title of each page to show where you are.

    ![Navigation via menubar](~/user-guide/images/LCA_Style_Guide_Navigation_Menu.gif)